aws-samples/serverless-patterns/apigw-bedrock-cognito-terraform/README.md

 ### Overview

 This pattern deploys an Amazon API Gateway REST API with the following routes: `POST /register`, `POST /login`, `GET` and `POST /bedrock`.
-It includes a Amazon Cognito User Pool and Lambdas to handle requests from the API Gateway.
+It includes a Amazon Cognito User Pool and Lambda functions to handle requests from the API Gateway.
 The API Gateway allows CORS for all origins and methods, incorporates an Usage Plan, and has throttle and quota limits for the `/bedrock` endpoint.
 The `/bedrock` endpoint allows access to Amazon Bedrock Foundation models.

 ### Components and Configuration